 So, back to the point.
 When trying to comprehend big numbers, it is helpful to put it in context with something else and then to simplify it.
 Like instead of looking at how much debt there is in the U.S. we can see how much debt on average per person.
 Another tip is to put it into a different measurement.
 For example, instead of using feet to measure everything, why not put it into miles?
 This can also go vice-versa and instead of a small fraction of a mile, you can put things into feet.
 Or you can use different reference points.
 Like 100,000 words is usually around 400 pages.

 There is a law called the Law of Truly Large Numbers that states unlikely things are completely likely to happen just because of the immense amount of whatever.
-The likelihood of you getting jumped on by a skydiver is pretty low, but sense there are so many people in the world, these things are likely to happen, just not extremely likely for any given person.
+The likelihood of you getting jumped on by a skydiver is pretty low, but since there are so many people in the world, these things are likely to happen, just not extremely likely for any given person.

 Statistics can also help us to know what we should actually worry about.
-Oftentimes people are worried about the wrong things and not really looking at the data and seeing the actual probability of something happening.
+Often times people are worried about the wrong things and not really looking at the data and seeing the actual probability of something happening.
 There are plenty of ways people can die.
 But looking at the actual numbers can help us see that the chance of it being us, is not that big.

 Thinking mathematically isn’t just understanding numbers better, it’s also letting the numbers given to us help us answer our questions.
-Mathematics can help you see the wider and bigger risks in the world.
-Which is why statistics is so important.
+Mathematics can help you see the wider and bigger risks in the world, which is why statistics is so important.

 In statistics there are three things that help us look at the big picture and doesn’t focus on the individual parts of things.
 These three things are only slightly affected by the small details.
-They are the Mean, median, and mode.
+They are the mean, median, and mode.

 First, what is the mean?
 The mean is the same thing as an average.
 And an average is what we can expect from a group when looking at everything.
 The mathematical definition is something that takes the sum of all the numbers in a data set and divides them by the number of data points.
 For example, if I was trying to find the average of these numbers...
 2, 3, 5, 6, 9.
 I would first add them all together, (because they are the data sets) to get 25.
 Then I would divide 25 by 5 (because that is the amount of data points.)
 After I do that, I would know that the average is 5.